Skip to main content

 • Do not refund a credit card sale if you no longer have the card to re-record it

 • If refunding is not possible, the unit leader can correct the issue using an inventory adjustment.
+See below.

 My System Inventory Does Not Match What I Have on Hand.
 What Can I Do?